-- Tested how management determined the recoverable amounts of the goodwill CGU and of certain intangible assets related to licences, which included the following: - Tested the underlying data used in the discounted cash flow models. - Evaluated the reasonableness of the significant assumptions related to revenue growth rates and future operating costs by (i) comparing revenue growth rates to the budget, management's strategic plans approved by the Board of Directors and available third party published economic data; (ii) comparing future operating costs to recent actual operating costs incurred; and (iii) assessing whether these assumptions were consistent with evidence obtained in other areas of the audit. - Professionals with specialized skill and knowledge in the field of valuation assisted us in evaluating the appropriateness of the fair value less costs of disposal method and the discounted cash flow models and in evaluating the reasonableness of the discount rates applied by management.
+- Tested how management determined the recoverable amounts of the goodwill CGU and of certain intangible assets related to licences, which included the following: - Tested the underlying data used in the discounted cash flow models. - Evaluated the reasonableness of the significant assumptions related to revenue growth rates and future operating costs by (i) comparing revenue growth rates to the budget, management's strategic plans approved by the Board of Directors and available third party published economic data; (ii) comparing future operating costs to recent actual operating costs incurred; and (iii) assessing whether these assumptions, as well as the probability of a successful resubmission of an NDA to the FDA related to Treosulfan, were consistent with evidence obtained in other areas of the audit. - Professionals with specialized skill and knowledge in the field of valuation assisted us in evaluating the appropriateness of the fair value less costs of disposal method and the discounted cash flow models and in evaluating the impairment assessments on these licences and no impairment was recognized.